 "In an emergency, your community is going to be the people in your immediate neighborhood, not people you know from the internet."

-“I’m a very social person by nature,” she says, “and living up on a mountain with 60 animals who don’t speak back was kinda tough initially for me.
+“I’m a very social person by nature,” she says, “and living up on a mountain with 60 animals who don’t speak back was kind of tough initially for me.
 I get my energy from other people.”

 So she did what most people would — she looked for community online.
 After initially having some trouble finding like-minded folks to connect with, she created the hashtag #PrepperTalk on Twitter in 2011.
 Now, it remains one of the most frequently-used hashtags on social media within the prepper community.